 - Revocable at any time: the patient can withdraw his consent as soon as he wishes.

-- Enlightened: it follows full medical information on: the different options of the action to be taken because the patient must be able to participate in the choice among these; the frequent or serious foreseeable risks of the different options; the foreseeable consequences in the event of refusal: specific to each stage of diagnosis and treatment of the current problem.
+- Enlightened: it follows full medical information on the different options of the action to be taken because the patient must be able to participate in the choice among these

-The consent must be dated and signed at the latest on the day of the intervention (it does not release the practitioner from his responsibility).
+The consent must be dated and signed on the day of the intervention (it does not release the practitioner from his responsibility).

 Below is the type of informed consent we use (translated from French):